-In developing a vision for the Site, the Applicant's development and design team spent a considerable amount of time researching and brainstorming about how/what type of mixed-use development would bring vibrancy to the corridor, complement the area's existing infrastructure, enhance connectivity within original Merrill Lynch planned development, the overall PFC, and appeal to a range of users from future commercial tenants to existing Plainsboro residents.
+In developing a vision for the Site, the Applicant's development and design team spent a considerable amount of time researching and brainstorming about how/what type of mixed-use development would bring vibrancy to the corridor, complement the area's existing infrastructure, enhance connectivity within the original Merrill Lynch planned development, the overall PFC, and appeal to a range of users from current and future commercial employers to existing Plainsboro residents.

-As part of this visioning and conceptual design process, the Applicant desired to create a unique place that would be a welcome addition to the Township, by asking "What is Missing?" in the PFC and the Route 1 Corridor in light of emerging trends for mixed-use projects.
+As part of this visioning and conceptual design process, the Applicant sought to create a unique place that would be a welcome addition to the Township, by asking "What is Missing?" in the PFC and the Route 1 Corridor in light of emerging trends for mixed-use projects.
 Some of the key missing elements included:

-- A compact, walkable, dynamic place designed with a lively streetscape and public space that supports a vibrant lunchtime and after-work scene, where collaboration and innovation continue with co-workers outside the workplace - a hallmark of the "new collar" economy and lifestyle; - Unique, destination food and beverage uses, including a feature that would be truly unique in the region - a Food Hall / Beer Garden / Distillery; - Mixed-use living for multiple market segments - millennials, empty nesters, medical professionals, business travelers, among others; and, - "Right-sized" office and other workspace in ground floor mixed-use and smaller office formats that would not compete with the existing large office building vacancies in PFC and an expanded range of active and passive recreation and entertainment opportunities.
+- A compact, walkable, dynamic place designed with a lively streetscape and public space that supports a vibrant lunchtime and after-work scene, where collaboration and innovation continue with co-workers outside the workplace - a hallmark of the "new collar" economy and lifestyle; - Unique, destination uses, including a feature that would be truly unique in the region - an experiential food & beverage use incorporating recreation / entertainment components; - A variety of housing types and, therefore, providing for housing choice (including affordable units for rent and for sale) to address community goals including strengthening the ability of Plainsboro's employers to attract and retain their existing workforce; - Mixed-use living for multiple market segments - millennials, empty nesters, medical professionals, business travelers, among others; and,